dinayrore/what_to_watch/README.md

 # Movie Advisor

 The program entitled 'what_to_watch.rb' is the main file used to run the Movie Advisor.
 This program was intended to serve as a Netflix Clone, prompting the user for input and providing the appropriate output for each scenario.
 Currently, the program is able to withdraw information stored in text files from a movie rating study and deliver the ratings for a movie ID and the movie ID title.
-The program contains bugs for the remaining options of searching for the average star rating and ratings made by a particular user.
 The program still needs to include the following features: displaying the most popular movie choices and displaying options based on user preference utilizing the Euclidean distance.

 ## Getting Started